A St. Vincent de Paul Mentoring Program

 Next Mentor Training will be announced soon!

-If you are interested in being a CTGA mentor and have already attended a Poverty Training - stay tuned!
+If you are interested in being a CTGA mentor and have already attended a Poverty Training this is for you!

 Council President, Steve Cigich, was a guest on the radio program, Living Our Faith, hosted by Archbishop Jerome Listecki on December 5, 2014.